Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Data-based control design with performance specifications

-Instead, constraining $\bar K$ to be stabilizing can be achieved as a separate step after solving (\ref{optprobbc}).
-Given a state feedback matrix $\bar K$ that is potentially not stabilizing, we aim to determine a stabilizing matrix $K$ of the same dimensions that renders the closed-loop matrix $A-BK$ as closely as possible to $A-B\bar K$.
+Constraining $\bar K$ in (\ref{optprobbc}) to be stabilizing is a challenging task.
+Instead, we can obtain a stabilizing $\bar K$ in a separate step after solving (\ref{optprobbc}).
+Given a matrix $\bar K$, we aim to determine a stabilizing matrix $K$ that renders the closed-loop matrix $A-BK$ as close as possible to $A-B\bar K$.
 If $\bar K$ was already stabilizing, we do not wish to modify it.
-This objective can be achieved by solving an additional optimization problem as follows.
+This objective can be achieved as follows.
+Given the matrix $\bar K$ and a fixed time instant $t \in [0,T]$, solve